 - SiteWorx: used by a website owner to manage websites

-InterWorx offers the web-based, graphical user interface you expect, but do note that all functions can be done via command line or API as well.
+InterWorx offers the web-based GUI you expect, but note that all functions can be done via command line or Application Programming Interface (API) as well.

 ISPConfig’s feature set includes: